mikesoft2/BeetleBlocks/README.md

 its path as a tube, and generate geometry in other ways.
 The resulting 3D geometry can be exported as a 3D-printable file.

-BeetleBlocks is a project by Eric Rosenbaum and Duks Koschitz, with software development by Bernat Ramagosa and Jens Moenig.
+BeetleBlocks is a project by Eric Rosenbaum and Duks Koschitz, with software development by Bernat Romagosa and Jens Moenig.

 Try it here:
 http://ericrosenbaum.github.io/BeetleBlocks/beetleblocks.html